dasmlab/glooscap/infra/macos-foss/README.md

 # Glooscap macOS FOSS Setup

-This directory contains everything needed to run Glooscap on macOS using Podman and k3d (k3s in containers).
+This directory contains everything needed to run Glooscap on macOS using Docker and k3d (k3s in containers).

 ## Overview

 This setup provides a fully FOSS (Free and Open Source Software) stack for running Glooscap locally on macOS:

-- **Podman**: Container runtime (Docker alternative)
+- **Docker**: Container runtime
 - **k3d**: k3s in Docker containers (lightweight, no VM overhead)
 - **kubectl**: Kubernetes CLI
 - **kubectl**: Kubernetes CLI